Splitting formulas for the local real Gromov-Witten invariants: Family moduli spaces

 \subsection{Relative real moduli spaces}

-Even in the complex category, there are several versions of the relative moduli space of holomorphic maps to a complex curve $\Si$ relative a divisor $V$.
-The version used by Bryan-Pandharipande in \cite[Definition~3.1]{bp1} is more convenient for computational purposes, and is a quotient of the (usual) relative moduli space defined by Jun Li in \cite{li}.
-The latter has the property that all the contact points are marked, and is more convenient for analytical considerations, including for constructing the VFC and describing its behavior under target degenerations.
+Even in the complex category, there are several versions of the relative moduli space of holomorphic maps to a complex curve $\Si$ relative to a divisor $V$.
+The version used by Bryan-Pandharipande in \cite[Definition~3.1]{bp1} is more convenient for computational purposes, and is a finite quotient of the standard one defined by Jun Li in \cite{li}.
+The latter has the property that all the contact points are ordered, and is more convenient for analytical considerations, including for constructing the VFC and describing its behavior under target degenerations.
 Of course, the virtual fundamental classes of these two versions of the moduli space are essentially the same up to a combinatorial factor.

-In this section we outline the construction of the usual relative moduli space (in which all the contact points are marked) adapted to the real setting.
+In this section we outline the construction of the relative moduli space, in which all the contact points are ordered, adapted to the real setting; see also Remark~\ref{R.moduli.ordered}.
 We include some of the standard arguments for ease of reference when we extend these arguments to families of degenerating targets.